fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 * Image is pre-cooked, frozen treat.
 * Container is the delicious treat.

 [Docker](https://www.docker.com/) is the most popular containerization technology and pioneered the standards most containerization technologies use today.
 In practice, Docker is a set of products that help us to manage images and containers.
 This set of products will enable us to leverage all of the benefits of containers.
-For example, the docker engine will take care of turning the immutable files called images into containers.
+For example, the Docker engine will take care of turning the immutable files called images into containers.

-For managing the docker containers, there is also a tool called [Docker Compose](https://docs.docker.com/compose/) that allows one to **orchestrate** (control) multiple containers at the same time.
+For managing the Docker containers, there is also a tool called [Docker Compose](https://docs.docker.com/compose/) that allows one to **orchestrate** (control) multiple containers at the same time.
 In this part we shall use Docker Compose to set up a complex local development environment.
 In the final version of the development environment that we set up, even installing the Node to our machine is not a requirement anymore.

 There are several concepts we need to go over.
 But we will skip those for now and learn about Docker first!